meldaw84/-The-offecial-GROMACS-molecular-simulation-toolkit./docs/reference-manual/special/awh.rst

 (section :ref:`awhinitialstage`), if applicable, and is performed when updating the target distribution, typically when also updating the free energy.
-If any histograms have not been sampled enough to have a friction metric they will not be scaled.
+If any histograms have not been sampled enough to have a friction metric they will be scaled by the average from points with non-zero friction metric, i.e., practically unscaled.
+The same applies to points with a friction metric significantly lower (1/100) than the average non-zero friction metric.
 More information can be found in :ref:`192 <reflundborg2023>`.

 Scaling the target distribution based on the friction metric can be combined with Boltzmann or Local-Boltzmann target distributions.